ONLYOFFICE/onlyoffice-chamilo/README.md

 To use ONLYOFFICE behind a proxy, please refer to [this article](https://helpcenter.onlyoffice.com/installation/docs-community-proxy.aspx).

-## Collect Chamilo ONLYOFFICE integration plugin
+## Collect ONLYOFFICE plugin for Chamilo

 1. Get the latest version of this repository running the command:
     ```